Homepage > Journal > How to present products on product pages?

 • Calculators

-• Functionalities that "drive" the need to buy (clocks counting down the promotion time, highlighted stock levels expressed in percentages or with numbers).
+• Functionalities that "drive" the need to buy (clocks counting down the promotion time, highlighted stock levels expressed in percentages or with numbers)

-Product Page in E-Commerce - X-kom.pl
+Product page in e-commerce - X-kom.pl

-Offering authentic opinions, not necessarily flattering, supports the increase of credibility and trust. | Source: X-kom.pl
+Offering authentic opinions, which are not necessarily flattering, supports the increase of credibility and trust. | Source: X-kom.pl

 And most frequently customers ask, wonder whether the: